 The Canterbury Roll has been part of the holdings of the University of Canterbury Library since 1918 (when the University was still known as Canterbury College).

 The insertion of certain powerful noble families into the Roll - such as the Nevilles and Beauforts - suggest the involvement of the nobility in its creation

-A brief explanation of modifications made after 1461 that changed the nature of the Canterbury Roll from a Lancastrian to a Yorkist document
+An outline of modifications made after 1461 that changed the nature of the Canterbury Roll from a Lancastrian to a Yorkist document